theApparatus/6px-node/README.md

 });
 ```
 Granted, we lost the comments, but you can see most of the methods are set up to be chainable.

+More examples of what is possible can be found by visiting the [6px API documentation](https://github.com/6px-io/6px-api-docs)